Add an image

 • Pixel art from photos for posters, stickers, and print projects

-• Quick mockups: drop a picture in to see how a scene reads as pixel art
+• Quick mockups, dropping a picture in to see how a scene reads as pixel art

-• High-contrast source images convert better than busy or low-light photos
+• High-contrast sources convert better than busy or low-light photos.
+The corgi works because it's a studio shot

 FAQ